-1. Member States shall establish minimum energy performance standards which ensure that non-residential buildings do not exceed the a specified maximum energy performance threshold, as referered to in subparagraph 2, expressed by a numeric indicator of primary energy use in kWh/(m2.y), by a specified date.
+1. Member States shall establish minimum energy performance standards which ensure that non-residential buildings do not exceed the a specified maximum energy performance threshold, as refererred to in subparagraph 3 2, expressed by a numeric indicator of primary energy use in kWh/(m2.y), by the dates specified in subparagraph 6. a specified date.

-The maximum energy performance thresholds shall be established on the basis of the nonresidential building stock at the time of entry into force of this Directive.
-The "[15%] threshold" shall be set so that [15%] of the national building stock are is above that threshold, and the "[25%] threshold" shall be set so that [25%] of the national building stock are is above that threshold.
+The maximum energy performance thresholds shall be established on the basis of the nonresidential building stock on 1 January 2020, based on available information and, where appropriate, on statistical sampling. at the time of entry into force of this Directive.

+TheA "f15%f threshold" shall be set so that f15%f of the national building stock areis above that threshold, and a-the "f25%f threshold" shall be set so that f25%f of the national building stock areis above that threshold.
+The maximum energy performance thresholds may be differentiated between different building types and categories.

-Compliance with the thresholds shall be checked on the basis of energy performance certificates.
-Member States may set the thresholds at a level corresponding to a specific energy performance class.
+Compliance by individual buildings with the thresholds shall be checked on the basis of energy performance certificates or, where appropriate, other available means.
+Member States may set the thresholds at a level corresponding to a specific energy performance class provided that they comply with the level of the thresholds in subparagraph 3.